 - Limit alcohol to no more than two drinks a day for men or one drink a day for women.

-- Eat a healthy diet that is high in fruits, vegetables, and whole grains, include low-fat dairy products and limit salt, saturated fat, trans fat and cholesterol.
+- Eat a healthy diet that is high in fruits, vegetables, and whole grains; includes low-fat dairy products and limits salt, saturated fats, trans fats and cholesterol.

 - Monitor your blood pressure and work to keep it at your goal.

-- Take your medication as prescribed if you have high blood pressure or atrial fibrillation.
+- Take your medication as prescribed if you have high blood pressure or AFib.